Frequently Asked Questions

 If you’ve got a question for the team, take a look below for Frequently Asked Questions.
 If you’re unable to find your question, please get in touch with us directly at +65 6466-4475 or send us an email.

 Our admissions criteria places great importance upon family involvement and the extent to which families want to be a part of their children’s education.
 As a school, we can’t do this without you.
 It takes a village, after all!
 We value and expect open communication between teachers and parents.
 Parents are encouraged to stay in touch via email, the student communication booklet or by ringing the school front desk at +65 6466-4475.

 Students can arrive from 8.45am onward.
-Classes begin at 9am and finish at 2pm for students in Primary School.
-Students in Middle School and High School finish at 3pm.
+Classes begin at 9am and finish at 2pm for students in Early Years and Primary School.
+Students from Secondary School onwards finish at 3pm.
 Extra-Curricular Activities (ECA) start from 2pm on specified days.
 For details on the ECAs offered at IIS, please contact the school’s front desk.